SCMcoding/S.M.L-Official-Website/README.md

 1/14/2021: Website V01 is updated into V02.
 Fixed buttons for the contact page / More detail's and frames added to the website (Beta)

 1/17/2021: Website V03 is released.
-The website more compatable with mobile devices
+The website more compatible with mobile devices

 1/19/2021: Video page has been updated.
 All video's will now be displayed in the center of the webpage